AudioBible/KJV/README.md

     audiobible version                                          # show version number and exit

-    audiobible init                                             # download data about all books and chapters in the KJV audiobible init speaker                                     # download all the names of speakers from sermonaudio.com audiobible init topics                                      # download all the topics from sermonaudio.com audiobible init words                                       # download all the words from kingjamesbibledictionary.com
+    audiobible init git                                         # git clone all books and data from git repo instead of using spiders in steps audiobible init                                             # download data about all books and chapters in the KJV, step 1 audiobible init bible                                       # download all books and mp3 audiofiles, step 2 audiobible init speaker                                     # download all the names of speakers from sermonaudio.com, step 3 audiobible init topics                                      # download all the topics from sermonaudio.com, step 4 audiobible init words                                       # download all the words from kingjamesbibledictionary.com, step 5

-    audiobible dict                                             # open browser to http://www.kingjamesbibledictionary.com audiobible dict Amen                                        # open browser to "Amen" in the online dictionary
+    audiobible dict                                             # open browser to http://www.kingjamesbibledictionary.com audiobible dict Amen                                        # open browser to "Amen" in the online dictionary audiobible dict H2                                          # open browser to Strong's number definition online

-    audiobible load                                             # download all books' and chapters' text and audio mp3 files

-    audiobible list                                             # to list all books and the number of chapters each book has audiobible list speakers                                    # to list all speakers found on sermonaudio.com audiobible list speakers this                               # to list all speakers which have this in there name audiobible list topics                                      # to list all topics found on sermonaudio.com audiobible list words                                       # to list all words found on kingjamesbibledictionary.com audiobible list words this                                  # to list all words which have this in the word
+    audiobible list                                             # to list all books and the number of chapters each book has audiobible list speakers                                    # to list all speakers found on sermonaudio.com audiobible list speakers this                               # to list all speakers which have this in there name audiobible list topics                                      # to list all topics found on sermonaudio.com audiobible list words                                       # to list all words found on kingjamesbibledictionary.com audiobible list words this                                  # to list all words and strong's numbers, which have "this" in the word audiobible list words H2                                    # to list all words which are associated with the strong's number "H2"

-    audiobible word this                                        # show definition and other data for the word "this"
+    audiobible words this                                       # show definition/s and other data for the word "this" audiobible words H2                                         # show definition/s and other data for the strong's number "H2"

     audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God

     audiobible path daniel                                      # show the path on the hard drive to the book of "Daniel"

+    audiobible sermons                                          # opens the default browser to http://sermonaudio.com audiobible sermons -b mark -s "Charles Lawson"              # open browser to sermon "Charles Lawson" preaching the book of "Mark"

-    audiobible quote                                            # to output a quote
+    audiobible quote                                            # to output a quote audiobible quote -A2 -B1                                    # to output a quote having four verses, two after and one before the random selected quote

     audiobible hear mark                                        # to hear the book of "Mark" chapter 1 audiobible hear mark all                                    # to hear all chapters from the book of "Mark"